gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 The demo below will open in a browser on [http://localhost:7860](http://localhost:7860) if running from a file.
 If you are running within a notebook, the demo will appear embedded within the notebook.

-$demo_hello_world
+$demo_hello_world_4

-Type your name in the textbox on the left, and then press the Submit button.
+Type your name in the textbox on the left, drag the slider, and then press the Submit button.
 You should see a friendly greeting on the right.

 Tip: When developing locally, you can run your Gradio app in <strong>hot reload mode</strong>, which automatically reloads the Gradio app whenever you make changes to the file.
 To do this, simply type in <code>gradio</code> before the name of the file instead of <code>python</code>.
 In the example above, you would type: `gradio app.py` in your terminal.
 Learn more about hot reloading in the <a href="/guides/other-tutorials/developing-faster-with-reload-mode">Hot Reloading Guide</a>.